Monday, March 24, 2014

 1 red bell pepper, roasted, peeled, and diced

-1/8 cup green onion, thinly sliced (about 2)
+1/8 cup green onion, thinly sliced (about 2), optional

-Meanwhile, blend all the filling ingredients except for the bell pepper and green onion in the food processor until well mixed.
+Blend all the filling ingredients except for the bell pepper and green onion in the food processor until well mixed.
 Check for seasoning and adjust according to taste.
 Add the bell pepper and onion and process briefly to incorporate.
 Pour into baked pie crust, smooth the top, and bake at 350F for 1 hour, or until a knife inserted in the center comes out moist but without wet filling.
-Serve warm with a side of kimchi.
+Serve warm with a side of spicy kimchi.

-Conclusion: Very tasty and not heavy at all, you can have a large slice and still feel comfortable.
+Conclusion: Very tasty and not heavy at all; you can have a large slice and still feel comfortable.
 Seasonings and vegetables can be adjusted to taste, or different nuts used for the crust.
 The kimchi provides a nice spicy side to the mild tofu.

 Saturday, March 15, 2014